Uveitis Treatment in Tampa, FL

 These complications also may need treatment with eyedrops, conventional surgery, or laser surgery.
 If you have a “red eye” that does not clear up quickly, contact your ophthalmologist.

-Since uveitis can be associated with disease in other parts of the body, your ophthalmologist will want to know about your overall health.
+Since uveitis can be associated with disease in other parts of the body, your ophthalmologist at Retina Care of Tampa will want to know about your overall health.
 He or she may want to consult with your primary care physician or other medical specialists.

 If uveitis is caused by an underlying condition, treatment will focus on that specific condition.
 The goal of treatment is to reduce the inflammation in your eye.
 Several treatment options are available.